-Not covered by the Superfast Cornwall programme?
+Not covered by Superfast Broadband?

-Privately Funded Fibre Solution
+Privately Funded Fibre Solutions for Communities

 Cornwall has seen recent improvements in mobile coverage, particularly 4G, which is capable of providing superfast broadband services to many locations beyond the superfast fibre footprint.
 You can check the current availability of 4G broadband services using the Ofcom mobile coverage checker.

-A satellite broadband connection is available virtually anywhere, and can now provide superfast download speeds of up to 40Mbps.
+The more established satellite broadband services are available virtually anywhere, and can now provide superfast download speeds of up to 40Mbps.
 Satellite has an inherent delay due to the distances involved, but you should get used to this when using applications like Skype and general web surfing.
 These services usually have a monthly download limit.

 You should seek professional advice (e.g. from your IT provider) to check that all the services you plan to use are compatible with a satellite or mobile connection and whether any reconfiguration is required for things like your network, router and email set-up.
 Carefully consider your expected use before signing a contract for a satellite or mobile service.

-There is support available to help you pay for alternative solutions
+Grants are available to help you pay for alternative solutions

-Gigabit Broadband Voucher Scheme
+UK Gigabit Broadband Voucher

 Superfast Cornwall Grant Scheme